 Just like other Istrian beaches, beaches in Pula are either rocky, pebbly, or cemented.
 Nearby Medulin has a sandy beach if you are after that kind of Pula beach.

 The most popular beaches include Ambrela Beach, Saccorgiana Beach, and Hawaii Beach on the Verudela peninsula.
 Then, Valkane Beach, Gortan’s Bay, and Valsaline Beach along the Lungomare, a seaside promenade.

 Another popular swimming spots for tourists and locals alike are beaches of the Cape Kamenjak Park, Fratarski Island, and beaches in and around the campsite Brioni (ex.
 Puntizela).

 Bars, Clubs & Nightlife in Pula

 If great nightlife is important for you when choosing your next travel destination, then you perhaps won’t come to Pula in the first place.
 That said, here are few tips on where to find Pula nightlife.

-Teens like to hang in the Titov park while older crowd prefers various bars in the town.
+Teens like to hang in the Titov park while the older crowd prefers various bars in the town.
 Later on, the party crowds head to some of the night clubs in Pula.
-Uljanik is the most popular club in Pula with two venues: one playing mostly rock/metal, and other playing an electronic music.
+Uljanik is the most popular club in Pula with two venues: one playing mostly rock/metal, and others playing electronic music.
 Also, it often features various live music events and concerts.
-Other clubs include Cargo, and Pietas Julia.
+Other clubs include Cargo and Pietas Julia.
 Cargo tends to play a lot of Balkan folk music.

 Events in Pula

-Pula hosts many cultural, musical and gastronomical events throughout summer.
+Pula hosts many cultural, musical, and gastronomical events throughout the summer.